Rosa's Bakery teenage founder Rosa Cundill

 Teenage founder Rosa Cundill

-As world leaders gather in Azerbaijan this week for climate change talks at COP29, a case study of a new craft bakery in south Wales highlights how small businesses can progress the UK’s journey towards net zero.
+As world leaders continue their COP29 climate change talks in Azerbaijan this week, a case study of a new craft bakery in south Wales highlights how small businesses can progress the UK’s journey towards net zero.

 Rosa’s Bakery in Neath, near Swansea, is a family-run firm specialising in Romanian-style goods including sourdough loaves and pastry parcels.
 It was founded in April of this year by Estera-Rosa Cundill, who was just 17 years old at the time.